C. Dickerman Williams: Education & career

 He was an Assistant United States Attorney in Manhattan fighting bootleggers as head of a prohibition enforcement unit in 1926.

 In private practice with firm of Baker, Nelson & Williams he successfully argued in district court the case of Linus C. Pauling v.
 National Review, relying on the reasoning behind the case New York Times Co. v.
 Sullivan that public figures were unable to sue for libel except when there was actual malice.

 In 1954, Williams joined the board of directors of the American Civil Liberties Union.

 He appeared as chairman during the first few seasons of Firing Line, the television program moderated by William F. Buckley (founder of the National Review).

+Personal life

 Williams died in Hamden, Connecticut, on August 12, 1998.
 He was the father of Judge Stephen F. Williams.